MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 # [Studio](#tab/azure-studio)

-The studio currently doesn't support configuring monitoring for models that are deployed outside of Azure Machine Learning.
+The studio currently doesn't support configuring monitoring for models that are deployed outside Azure Machine Learning.
 See the Azure CLI or Python SDK tabs instead.

-Once you've configured your monitor with the CLI or SDK, you can view the monitoring results in the studio.
-For more information on interpreting monitoring results, see [Interpreting monitoring results](how-to-monitor-model-performance.md#interpret-monitoring-results).
+After you use the Azure CLI or the Python SDK to configure monitoring, you can view the monitoring results in the studio.
+For more information about interpreting monitoring results, see [Interpret monitoring results](how-to-monitor-model-performance.md#interpret-monitoring-results).

 ---